Modular curve: Genus zero

 In general a modular function field is a function field of a modular curve (or, occasionally, of some other moduli space that turns out to be an irreducible variety).
 Genus zero means such a function field has a single transcendental function as generator: for example the j-function generates the function field of X(1) = PSL(2, Z)\H*.
-The traditional name for such a generator, which is unique up to a Möbius transformation and can be appropriately normalized, is a Hauptmodul (main or principal modular function).
+The traditional name for such a generator, which is unique up to a Möbius transformation and can be appropriately normalized, is a Hauptmodul (main or principal modular function, plural Hauptmoduln).

 The spaces X1(n) have genus zero for n = 1, ..., 10 and n = 12.
 Since each of these curves is defined over Q and has a Q-rational point, it follows that there are infinitely many rational points on each such curve, and hence infinitely many elliptic curves defined over Q with n-torsion for these values of n.
 The converse statement, that only these values of n can occur, is Mazur's torsion theorem.